GarrettStrahan/Napalm-Testing/README.md

 # Napalm-Testing
 # Programmed with Windows 10, Python 3.7

-Public_Napalm_Testing v0.5.py main source code you run. mynapalmfunctions.py is a object required to run Public_Napalm_Testing_v0.5.py.
+Public_Napalm_Testing_v0.5.py main source code you run. mynapalmfunctions.py is a object required to run Public_Napalm_Testing_v0.5.py.

+BETA_Public_Napalm_Testing_v0.5.py is the BETA copy for the next version for v0.6, cannot get the syntax right for doing configuration changes as of yet.

 Testing Napalm framework, it outputs the Juniper's running config/interface data and outputs this to a multiple text files and then creates a folder with the serial # + date of action.
 Then moves all files to this folder.
 Next step is to include the hostname.